Python Data Type Conversion Tutorial

 Unicode, Binary, Octal, and Hexadecimal Integers in Python

-The number systems refer to the number of symbols or characters used to represent any numerical value.
+The number systems refer to the number of symbols or characters representing any numerical value.
 The number system that you typically use every day is called decimal.
 In the decimal system, you use ten different symbols: 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
 With these ten symbols, you can represent any quantity.
 Unicode, Binary, Hexadecimal, and Octal refer to different number systems.

 Let's check out some of the number systems in more detail in the next sections.

-Convert Binary to Decimal in Python
+Convert binary to decimal in Python

 Furthermore, there are no more symbols left.
 You do not go to the digit 2 because 2 doesn't exist in binary.
 Instead, you use a special combination of 1s and 0s.
 In a binary system, 1000 is equal to 8 in decimal.
 In binary, you use powers of two, which means 8 is basically: (1(2^3)) + (0(2^2)) + (0(2^1)) + (0(2^0))= 8.
 The position of the 1 and 0 defines the power to which 2 is to be raised to.